motorcycle 101 guides

 • The examiner will grade you based on how well you ride at safe speeds, stay within the lanes, and demonstrate riding maneuvers.

-When you take the skills exam, you will have to pay a fee of $15.
+When you take the skills exam, you will have to pay $15.
 If you fail the exam two times, you must complete a basic rider course instead to have this part of the motorcycle license test waived.

 5. Wisconsin Motorcycle Passenger Laws

-With the lack of an age restriction, technically anyone can ride with you on your motorcycle.
+With the lack of an age restriction, technically anyone can ride behind you as you operate the motorcycle.
 However, not everyone can be safely seated.
-Therefore, it is up to your best judgment to figure out who can or cannot be a motorcycle passenger.
+It is up to your best judgment to figure out who can or cannot be a motorcycle passenger.
 You should keep the following criteria in mind:

 • Never take on a passenger that cannot plant his/her feet flat against the footrests